Who is eligible to apply for Alumni Leadership Academy?

 At check-in, participants will be given a pre-loaded DC Metro (subway) card for travel to other venues.

-Our participants’ health and safety is of the utmost concern.
+Our participants’ health and safety are of the utmost concern.
 FTE will be following all guidelines required by the college, county and Washington, D.C.
-Updates to these policies will be available as the program date approaches and current health guidelines are known.
+Specific policies will be available as the program date approaches and current health guidelines are known.